steffytw/django-deployment-in-heroku/README.md

 ```

-- Step 19 : Stop the running process using ctrl+c.No web processes is running .So Create a ProcFile in the root Folder  with no extentions.It is simply a textfile.
+- Step 19 : Stop the running process using ctrl+c.No web processes is running .First, and most importantly, Heroku web applications require a Procfile.This file is used to explicitly declare your application’s process types and entry points.
+It is located in the root of your repository.So Create a ProcFile in the root Folder  with no extentions.It is simply a textfile.
 Type the data shown below in  the Procfile.Make sure that it should be written correct!.Note it: No extra spacing sholuld be there.Here web: means the web-process type(web traffic when processed)  ,gunicorn- command needed to run the web process (python code to talk with the web process),djangoProject1-django project foldername ,wsgi-web service gateway interface.

 ```
 web: gunicorn djangoProject1.wsgi